 What does the carer do?

-All aspects of elderly care can be catered for, whether that is assistance with housework, shopping and meal preparation, through to the demands of dementia care, where special skills are needed to cope with sometimes challenging behaviour.
+All elderly types of care can be catered for.
+Carers can assist with daily activities, such as housework, personal care, shopping and meal preparation, and pet care.
+They can also deal with the demands of dementia care and other medical conditions, where special skills are needed to cope with sometimes challenging behaviour.

 For peace of mind, live-in care offers clear advantages over care homes, as the caregiver offers dedicated attention day and night to your loved one.
 Knowing that there is someone nearby to deal with any emergency can be reassuring for many families, especially where their loved one suffers from dementia and may be prone to wandering off and becoming lost and disorientated.